 Try not to be offended when they turn down your party invitation or cancel last minute.

 Nine times out of ten, they turned it down because they had to and not because they wanted to.
-When they’re sick- they’re sick and hanging out at a party isn’t going to go well.
-I’m talking they could end up passing out on your floor because they’re too sick not to.
-Or maybe they’re having a bad health day and don’t want to zap the energy of your party.
+When they’re sick, they’re sick, and hanging out at a party isn’t going to go well.
+I’m talking: they could end up passing out on your floor.
+Or, less dramatically, maybe they’re having a bad health day and don’t want to zap the energy of your party.
 Sometimes smiling just requires too much out of them.

 They may have had energy to do one thing, but not the next.